Expressive aphasia: Treatment

 Currently, there is no standard treatment for expressive aphasia.
 Most aphasia treatment is individualized based on a patient's condition and needs as assessed by a speech language pathologist.
 Patients go through a period of spontaneous recovery following brain injury in which they regain a great deal of language function.

 In the months following injury or stroke, most patients receive traditional treatment for a few hours per day.
 Among other exercises, patients practice the repetition of words and phrases.
 Mechanisms are also taught in traditional treatment to compensate for lost language function such as drawing and using phrases that are easier to pronounce.

 Emphasis is placed on establishing a basis for communication with family and caregivers in everyday life.
 Treatment is individualized based on the patient's own priorities, along with the family's input.

 A patient may have the option of individual or group treatment.
 Although less common, group treatment has been shown to have advantageous outcomes.
 Some types of group treatments include family counseling, maintenance groups, support groups and treatment groups.

-Augmentative and Alternative Communication
+Augmentative and alternative communication

-Augmentative and Alternative Communication (AAC) refers to a set of tools and strategies that support or replace verbal communication for individuals with communication disorders, such as Broca's aphasia or other conditions that affect speech and language abilities.
-AAC is designed to enhance communication and may be used as a temporary or permanent solution, depending on the individual's needs.
-Here are some key aspects of AAC: